pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 ########### Upgrade completed successfully ###########
 ```

-### Deploying the PolyLogyx Client on Linux
+### Deploying the EclecticIQ Client on Linux

-Use the PolyLogyx Client Provisioning Tool (CPT) binary to deploy the PolyLogyx
+Use the EclecticIQ Client Provisioning Tool (CPT) binary to deploy the PolyLogyx
 client on endpoints.
 The following command can be invoked to deploy the client.

 sudo  ./plgx_cpt -p -i < SERVER_IP(x.x.x.x) > -k < Full path to the certificate file >

 **NOTE**: Execution permission is required before executing the above command.

-### Deploying the PolyLogyx Client on MacOS
+### Deploying the EclecticIQ Client on MacOS

-Use the PolyLogyx Client Provisioning Tool (CPT) shell script to deploy the PolyLogyx
+Use the EclecticIQ Client Provisioning Tool (CPT) shell script to deploy the PolyLogyx
 client on endpoints.
 The following command can be invoked to deploy the client.

 sudo bash plgx_cpt.sh -p -i < SERVER_IP(x.x.x.x) >